syedumerahmedcode/linkedlist/readme.md

 ## Circular singly linked list
 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (98) x2
 - Time complexity of creation with one node: O(1).

+# Creation - Circular singly linked list
+-  Diagram with changes (3x) (99).

+# Insertion - Circular singly linked list
+-  Diagram with changes (1x) (100).